olsonhost/fred/README.md

-# phat aka Ph@
+# FRED
 ### (A portmanteau of Php and @)

-# I'M GOING TO CHANGE THE NAME OF THIS TO "FRED"
+# I HAVE CHANGED THE NAME OF THIS PACKAGE TO "FRED"
 ### This tool is going to be platform agnostic so we won't be parsing Php in it
-#### Hence the name "Phat" or "Ph@", while terrible, don't relly apply to this things anymore
+#### Hence the old name "Phat" or "Ph@", while terrible, don't really apply to this thing

 ##### And since it has the syntax of ye old "Framework Fred" of Yore (see what I did there?)
 I think that "Fred" is a cool name for this.